- News & Events

 In Person instruction: Students attend four 5-day intensives called Intensive Learning Modules.
 Students travel to Berkeley, California for important interaction and instruction for the development of personal, interpersonal, and theoretical skills.
 Information about travel is here.

-Independent Study: Between the Intensive Learning Modules, students work independently on homework, practicum, and spiritual practices.
-They communicate with faculty and classmates via email and social media for information sharing and forwarding assignments.
+Independent Study: Between the Intensive Learning Modules, students work independently on reading, practicum, and spiritual practices.
+They communicate with faculty and classmates via email and social media.

 ChI’s curriculum has been designed to meet the growing need for inter-religious understanding as a tool for serving the diversity of our world today.
 Our educational approach is one of multi-modal education, always reaching for the balance of engaging the body as well as the mind and spirit, so that our students may learn to their greatest capacity, while having useful skills and tools with which to serve others.